-Over the counter loratadine can be used in adults and children over two years of age.
+Over the counter, loratadine can be used in adults and children over two years of age.
 The standard dose for adults and children (over 30kg) is 10mg daily (1 tablet daily).

 Drowsiness is not listed as a common side effect of loratadine.
 No other common side effects are listed for loratadine.

 Less known acrivastine is sold as a branded product called Benadryl Allergy Relief capsules.
 Each capsule contains 8mg of acrivastine.
-Acrivastine has a rapid onset of action, which means it starts to work fast (Brogden et al., 1991).
+Acrivastine has a rapid onset of action, which starts to work fast (Brogden et al., 1991).
 Benadryl Allergy Relief capsules cost more than most supermarket and pharmacy brands of cetirizine and loratadine.

-Benadryl Allergy Relief capsules are sold in supermarkets and pharmacies.
+Benadryl Allergy Relief Capsules are sold in supermarkets and pharmacies.
 Larger packs may be sold in pharmacies only.

-Benadryl Allergy Relief Plus Decongestant capsules contain acrivastine (8mg per capsule) and pseudoephedrine hydrochloride (60mg per capsule).
+Benadryl Allergy Relief Plus Decongestant Capsules contain acrivastine (8mg per capsule) and pseudoephedrine hydrochloride (60mg per capsule).

 Benadryl Allergy Relief Plus Decongestant is a pharmacy-only product, which means it can only be purchased from registered pharmacies, including online chemists.

 Some patients should not take Benadryl Allergy Relief Plus capsules because of pseudoephedrine content.

 Fexofenadine is the newest addition to non-drowsy antihistamine tablets.
 So far, fexofenadine was only available on prescription.
-Soon fexofenadine will be available over the counter medication (sold as a branded product: Allevia 120mg tablets) as recently fexofenadine was reclassified from prescription-only medicine to general sale medicine.
+Soon fexofenadine will be available over the counter medication (sold as a branded product: Allevia 120mg tablets) as recently fexofenadine was reclassified from prescription-only medicine to general-sale medicine.
 Read more about over the counter fexofenadine.

 At this time, Allevia 120mg has not been launched in the UK yet.

-Higher-strength of fexofenadine 180mg is a prescription-only medication.
+A higher strength of fexofenadine 180mg is a prescription-only medication.

+About 20 licensed antihistamines in the UK (drowsy and non-drowsy).
+13.1mln prescriptions were issued for antihistamines in the last 12 months (Dec '19 - Nov '20).
+Non-drowsy hayfever tablets account for around 77% of total prescribed antihistamines.
 In order, cetirizine, fexofenadine and loratadine are the most commonly prescribed non-drowsy antihistamines in the UK.
-There is a significant gap between the top 3 most prescribed hayfever tablets, and the next most popular medication, which is desloratadine, an active form of loratadine (prescription only medication).
+There is a significant gap between the top 3 most prescribed hayfever tablets and the following most popular medication, desloratadine, an active form of loratadine (prescription-only medication).